Air rifles are favorites for shooting competitions around the world, as well as for small game and plinking.

 Which scope is best for your air rifle?

 The UTG is definitely the best choice for close ranges.
-It has the lowest power, but complements its fixed range set with tactical adjustments and a parallax adjustment feature which works at lower distances than the other two scopes.
+It has the lowest power, but complements its fixed range set with tactical adjustments and a parallax adjustment feature which works at lower distances than the other two.
 Plus, it’s very inexpensive.
 If you don’t need to shoot long-range targets, there’s no reason to spend more.

 The BSA gets you a bit more range without raising the price too much.
 Its 3-9X power range makes it a good all-around choice for target practice as well as small game hunting.
 If you want some more versatility without going for a premium option, you should have a look at this one!